 - Come with your student ID, a copy of your lease and a list of your roommates

-Roommate isn’t paying their share of the rent?
+Is your roommate not paying their fair share of rent?
 Landlord hasn’t come in to repair your stove?
 Don’t worry, you have rights and Bruce will tell you your legal options.

 Attorney Bruce Sarbaugh provides free legal advice through Off-Campus Housing & Neighborhood Relations.
 Free legal advice is ONLY available for currently enrolled fee-paying CU students (CU faculty and staff are unable to use this service as it is funded directly through student fees.)
-Parents of currently enrolled students who wish to be part of the conversation must be accompanied by their student, as this is a learning process supported by student fees.
+Parents of currently enrolled students may be part of the conversation, but must be accompanied by their student, as this is a learning process supported by student fees.

 Security deposit disputes

 Note: Payment of interest on security deposits is a legal requirement for all properties in the City of Boulder.
-The interest rate is determined by the rate in effect at the time the security deposit money is received.
-The interest rate for 2015 is 0.16%.
+Check the current interest rate here.

 Other legal resources

-If you are a CU student and need legal consultation or advice on other legal concerns such as criminal matters, traffic violations including DUIs, or consumer rights concerns, contact Student Legal Services at 303-492-6813, or visit their website for additional information.
+If you are a CU student and need legal consultation or advice on other legal concerns such as criminal matters, traffic violations including DUIs, or consumer rights concerns, contact Student Legal Services at 303-492-6813, or visit the Student Legal Services website for additional information.